 Thread ribbon around 2 clusters and tie in a bow.
 Take your needle and thread and secure bow with a stitch or two so it doesn’t untie.

 Sew delicate flower on top of bow.
-Feel free to use a different flower if you prefer, or replace it with a cameo embellishment if you prefer.
+Feel free to use a different flower, or replace it with a cameo embellishment if you prefer.

 And that’s it!
 Congratulations on your upcoming wedding!
 I wish you well as you begin your journey as a married couple!